erigones/api_haproxy/README.md

 ------

 For testing and development purposes, running API with web server shipped in Django is fine enough.
-For production though, you may want to consider some production ready web server like uwsgi or gunicorn.
+For production though, you may want to consider a production-ready web server like uwsgi or gunicorn.
 Deploying Django application within one of these web servers is a matter of pointing to a wsgi.py file, which should be contained in your project's directory.
 In order how to configure these servers you can start reading following Django documentation pages: